alexgabriel8/interactive-rating-component-main/README.md

 ### What I learned

 This is the first project where I used Flexbox from the start and it really made things much easier.
-It also served as a nice review of JavaScript for me, since

 ## Acknowledgments